Optical pumping of electronic quantum Hall states with vortex light: Power dependence of PC

-We also investigate the power dependence of the OAM-induced PC in our measurements as a function of optical pump power by varying the average power of our excitation beam within the range 0.1 to 18 $\rm{\mu W}$.
-Fig.~\ref{pol}d-e shows that the generated PC increases linearly with the pump intensity.
-From the above optical pumping estimate, we have $l_B\approx \frac{26\ {\rm nm}}{\sqrt{B/{1\ \rm Tesla}}}\approx 9$ nm, and $M=A/(\pi l_B^2)\approx 3 \times 10^4$.
-The photocurrent is estimated to be $I \approx (0.1\ {\rm nA}/{\rm \mu W}) P$.
+In order to verify the linear power dependence of the OAM transfer we also investigate the power dependence of the OAM-induced PC in our measurements as a function of optical pump power by varying the average power of our excitation beam within the range 0.1 to 18 $\rm{\mu W}$.
+Figures ~\ref{pol}d-e show that the generated PC increases linearly with the pump intensity.
+From the above optical pumping estimate, we have $l_B\approx 26\ {\rm nm}/\sqrt{B/(1\ \rm tesla)}\approx 9$ nm, and $M=A/(\pi l_B^2)\approx 3 \times 10^4$.
+The PC is estimated to be $I \approx (0.1\ {\rm nA}/{\rm \mu W}) P$.
 Interestingly, the slope of the experimental power dependence ($\sim 1\ {\rm nA}/{\rm \mu W}$) significantly exceeds this estimate.
 As we discuss in more detail below, the PC signal also exhibits a strong gate voltage dependence due to relaxation effects, and the experimental values are taken at local PC difference maxima, where significant carrier multiplication can be expected \cite{Cao2022}.
 In addition, the donut-shaped intensity profile of the light, not taken into account in the estimate, enhances the current flow into the outer contact.

-Additionally, the OAM-induced PC differences increase linearly with pump power.
-This is in apparent contrast to the theoretical prediction of sub-linear 2/3 power law due to the Pauli-blockade in Ref.~\cite{Cao2021}.
-However, there are two distinctions.
-In Ref.~\cite{Cao2021}, the transition between two consecutive Landau levels ($\text{LL}_0$ and $\text{LL}_1$) was considered, while in our experiment, our excitation energy is much higher than the cyclotron energy $\approx 100$ meV and the optical wavelength of 940 nm corresponds to transitions between Landau level of about $n\approx 40$ (see SI for details).
-Moreover, the weak average excitation pump power used in all of our experiments ($\approx 10\ \rm{\mu W}$) places our result away from any nonlinear regime, indicating that Pauli blocking only has an insignificant effect in our observations.
+Additionally, the OAM-induced PC differences increase linearly with pump power which indicates that our experiment was performed in the linear regime away from the Pauli-blockade in Ref.~\cite{Cao2021}.